 To launch an overseas attack, seek unoccupied friendly or adjacent enemy territory near your general.
 Use convoys during or before the war.
 If no such territory, opt for an amphibious assault post-war declaration.
 Recruit an admiral and form a flotilla at the same HQ as your general.

 Assign a specific General to move with the admiral.
 You can recruit additional generals if needed, but troops will be limited, and they won’t spawn where required.
 They’ll march from HQ, taking about fifty days if distant.

 The After Effects Of WarBoth countries in war have different objectives, but only the winner can achieve what they initially wanted.
 A truce usually makes sure that there are no new hostilities between the nations for quite some years.
 Moreover, the truce will prevent getting into diplomatic plays amongst one another.

 Apart from that, not all troops return from battle, so focus on barracks, hire more workers, and allocate resources.
 Injured soldiers work less efficiently, requiring more resources.

 You should think deeply before getting on how to win a war in Victoria 3 since many things are interconnected in it.
 The inefficient work will reduce the standard of living, and so it will also cause radicalization.
 Apart from that, you should also expect a decrease in infrastructure and migration attraction.

-To keep the damages at a minimum, you need to make sure that your allies are strong.
-Moreover, you do not need to put in all your troops to get land which is not worth that much.
-Before thinking about how to win a war in Victoria 3, make sure that your borders are secure because the allies of the enemies might attack you from other sides.
+To keep the damages at a minimum, you must ensure your allies are strong.
+Moreover, you do not need to put in all your troops to get land, which is not worth much.
+Before thinking about how to win a war in Victoria 3, so ensure that your borders are secure because the allies of the enemies might attack you from other sides.